50 job placements already secured by LNG Canada Connect program

 We’re delighted to share the news that via the program, 50 tradespeople have been connected to job opportunities in Terrace and Kitimat.

-The success of the program is due in large part to Steve Bernard, the LNG Canada Connect Representative for Kitimat and Terrace.
-“I treat all of my clients as individuals, and figure out what support they need on a case-by-case basis,” says Bernard.
+The success of the program is due in large part to Steven, the LNG Canada Connect Representative for Kitimat and Terrace.
+“I treat all of my clients as individuals, and figure out what support they need on a case-by-case basis,” says Steven.
 “Some need help with resumes, some have personal protective equipment (PPE) that’s out of date, and some need their CSTC – or Construction Safety Training System certificate.”
-In addition to those 50 placements, Bernard has helped reduce barriers to employment for many others.
+In addition to those 50 placements, Steven has helped reduce barriers to employment for many others.

 The program is demonstrating its worth quickly.
 "The value of Connect was evident right out of the gate: an expert in the field supported by a flexible private fund enables us to quickly find qualified people for construction jobs,” says BCCA President Manley McLachlan.
 “This makes Connect a win for the employer, the worker and the larger goals of the sector.
 LNG Canada is helping to make sure British Columbians are getting access to the training and the jobs they deserve.”